jacksondunstan/UnityNativeScripting/README.md

 1. Download or clone this repo
 2. Copy everything in `Unity/Assets` directory to your Unity project's `Assets` directory
+3. Copy the `Unity/CppSource` directory to your Unity project directory
-3. Edit `NativeScriptTypes.json` and specify what parts of the Unity API you want access to from C++.
+4. Edit `NativeScriptTypes.json` and specify what parts of the Unity API you want access to from C++.
 Some examples are provided, but feel free to delete them if you're not using those features.
-4. Edit `CppSource/Game.cpp` to create your game.
+5. Edit `Unity/CppSource/Game/Game.cpp` to create your game.
 Some example code is provided, but feel free to delete it.
 You can add more C++ source (`.cpp`) and header (`.h`) files here as your game grows.

 # Building the C++ Plugin